 I’ve been trying to put this into practice myself by asking more invitational questions, pausing before I speak next, and being more honest and available to the conversation that is actually happening (not the one I want to happen, or something in the future).
 I often find when I ask a better question, I get a refreshing answer back.
 Sometimes I ask a beautiful question, almost unexpectedly flowing out of me.
 It can take a few times.
-When I am not fully in the conversation, I often fumble with a shallow response.
+When I am not fully in the conversation, I often hear myself fumbling with a shallow response.
 I am learning to say, ‘Sorry, can you please repeat that?
-I was elsewhere’.
+I was elsewhere for a moment.’

 Part of walking the path is losing the path. — David Whyte

 In his Three Sunday Series, David asks many noteworthy questions.
 Questions that nourish you, upend your beliefs, probe dormant parts of your thinking, and incite excitement and possibility.
 In a world of noise, these questions enlarge our conversations with space for pause and thought.
 As he says, the hope is to be an invitational human being – someone who in your presence, other people can come alive.
 Like how you might feel your aliveness being in your favourite place (for me, it’s any farmer’s market in the world), with your beloved or animal friends.
 You are just fully you.

 Here are all the beautiful questions that David Whyte asked me:

 - What helped you to get here that you need to give away?

 - How can you become the ancestor of your future happiness?